 The flat plate collector comprises an insulated metal box containing rows of flow tubes and an absorber plate.
 The outside of the metal box is usually covered in a transparent glazed material.
 Low iron safety glass is commonly used, which acts as insulation.

 The transparent cover traps large amounts of direct sunlight through the absorber plate.
 And inside the absorber plate are tiny metal strips that help warm the water.

-While the absorber plate collects heat, pool water coming from the inlet pipe regularly circulates through the flow tubes and gets heated.
+While the absorber plate collects heat, pool water from the inlet pipe regularly circulates through the flow tubes and gets heated.
 As the water circulates through the tubes inside the collector, it eventually comes out of the outlet pipe, then flows back into the swimming pool.

 Evacuated Tube Collectors

 Evacuated tube collectors are more expensive but also more efficient.
 This collector comprises multiple glass tubes that house smaller glass tubes inside them.
 These tubes are connected to a copper header.

 Unlike the flat plate collector, the evacuated tube collector does not heat water directly from the tubes.
 Instead, it works by removing the air between the smaller and larger tube, creating a vacuum.
 This vacuum insulates the heat and produces a superheated vapor, reaching temperatures of 300 degrees.